microsoft/mu_feature_dfci/DfciPkg/UnitTests/DfciTests/readme.md

 8. Ensure 'C:\Program Files\Git\usr\bin' is added to your PATH along with 'C:\Program Files\Git\cmd.'
 9. Install Windows Subsystem for Linux.
 Install instructions here [WSL2](https://learn.microsoft.com/en-us/windows/wsl/install).
 10. Install Docker Desktop, available here [Docker Desktop](https://docs.docker.com/desktop/install/windows-install/).

-### Configure DfciTests.ini, and initialize the Refresh Server Container

-Dfci testing now uses a test configuration file, DfciTest.ini.
-DfciTests.Template is the master .ini file.
-If new settings are added in the future, they will be added to the DfciTests.Template file.
-Every time that the DfciTests.ini file is read, the version is compared with DfciTest.Template.
-When a new version is detected, the code that reads the DfciTest.ini file will propmpt you to update you DfciTests.ini file.

-1. Copy DfciTests.Template DfciTests.ini
-2. Edit DfciTests.ini and set the value of server_host_name to either a host name or an IP address of your HOST device.
-The server_host_name field will be used to populate the Subject Alternative Names list in the DFCI_HTTPS SSL certificates.
-3. In the directory DfciPkg\UnitTests\DfciTests\Certs, run MakeHTTPSCerts.
-This will generate two SSL certificates.
-One is for the RefreshServer, and the other is used by the RefreshServer testcase.
-4. In the directory DfciPkg\UnitTests\DfciTests\RefreshServer, run CreateDockerContainer.
-After the container is created, the script will prompt you about starting the container.
-I suggest using option 2 for this first test.
-5. In another command window, cd to DfciPkg\UnitTests\DfciTests and run these two unit tests:

-      ```text
-         RunDfciTest.bat TestCases\DFCI_RefreshServer
-         RunDfciTest.bat TestCases\DFCI_CertChainingTest
-      ```

 ## Test Cases Collections